Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions: Application to superconducting phase transitions

-This regularized conformable model reproduces the observed smooth divergence and captures the asymmetric critical behavior seen in superconducting materials like niobium.
+for $i=1,2$ above and below $T_{c}$, see Eq.~(\ref{eq:lambdaL_piecewise_alpha}).
+This regularized conformable model reproduces the observed smooth divergence and captures the asymmetric critical behavior seen in (finite) superconducting materials such as niobium.

-\subsubsection{Connection Between Penetration Depth and Order Parameter}
+\subsubsection{Connection between penetration depth and order parameter}

 The London penetration depth $\lambda_{L}(T)$ characterizes the distance over which an external magnetic field decays exponentially inside a superconductor.
-It provides a direct measure of the material's ability to expel magnetic flux via the Meissner effect.

-In Ginzburg--Landau theory, the superconducting state is described by a complex order parameter $\psi(T)$, where the squared magnitude $|\psi(T)|^{2}$ corresponds to the density of superconducting carriers.
-This connection leads to a fundamental relation between the order parameter and the electromagnetic response of the superconductor.
+It provides a direct measure of the material's ability to expel a magnetic flux via the Meissner effect.
+In GL-theory, the superconducting state is described by the complex order parameter $\psi(T)$, whose squared magnitude $|\psi(T)|^{2}$ corresponds to the density of the superconducting carriers.
+This connection leads to a fundamental relation between the order parameter and the electromagnetic response of the superconductor \citep{tinkham1996,DeGennes1999}.

-From the London equation, which relates the supercurrent $\mathbf{J}_{s}$ to the vector potential $\mathbf{A}$, we have:
+From the London equation, which relates the supercurrent $\mathbf{J}_{s}$ to the vector potential $\mathbf{A}$, we have \citep{London1935,tinkham1996}

 where $n_{s}$ is the superconducting carrier density, $e$ is the elementary charge, $m$ is the effective mass, and $\mathbf{B}$ is the magnetic field.
-The London penetration depth is then given by:
+The London penetration depth is then given by the expression

 where $\mu_{0}$ is the vacuum permeability.